frnmst/md-toc/README.md

 ## Examples

-You can use md-toc in your blog, documentation based on markdown, etc...
+You can use md-toc in your blog, documentation based on markdown, GitHub pages, etc...

 I use it in [my Jekyll-based blog](https://blog.franco.net.eu.org/) along with its
 [pre-commit hook](https://software.franco.net.eu.org/frnmst/blog/src/branch/master/.pre-commit-config.yaml).
-I also use it in most repositories where markdown README files are present.
+I also use it in most repositories where `README.md` files are present.

 Most markdown renderers do not provide a way to automatically generate a TOC so md-toc is useful for this purpose.